April 23, 2013

 Did you miss the chat?

-Here are three ways to see what happened:
+Here are two ways to see what happened:

 #DEChat highlights on Storify from one of the chat participants,

-Or the text transcript after the Read More link
+Or the text transcript that follows the "read more" link below

 Stay tuned for an announcement of our next Twitter chat in the coming months!
 Have an idea for a chat?
 Share it in the comments!
 And as always, follow us on Twitter, @chooseworkssa, and “Like” us on Facebook: www.facebook.com/choosework.